isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 			", sep = '')

 		print(q)
-		return(list(SQL=q, Dataset="tcga_model_1", Tablename=paste("isb-cgc-myproject123.tcga_model_1.data", modelname,sep="")))
+		return(list(SQL=q, Dataset="tcga_model_1", Tablename=paste("isb-cgc-myproject123.tcga_model_1.data", Modelname=modelname,sep="")))
 		}

-Calling this function returns the SQL query string, the Dataset where the table will be placed, and the full name 'project.dataset.tablename', all as a list.
+Calling this function returns the SQL query string, the Dataset where the table will be placed, the full name 'project.dataset.tablename', and the modelname, all as a list.

 The R code creating the query string, authenticating and executing the query only takes a few lines: